Gay characters at record high on U.S. television

 GLAAD President Herndon Graddick said the increasing numbers reflect "a cultural change in the way gay and lesbian people are seen in our society."

-"More and more Americans have come to accept their LGBT family members, friends, coworkers, and peers, and as audiences tune into their favorite programs, they expect to see the same diversity of people they encounter in their daily lives," Graddick added in a statement.
+"More and more Americans have come to accept their LGBT family members, friends, co-workers, and peers, and as audiences tune into their favourite programs, they expect to see the same diversity of people they encounter in their daily lives," Graddick added in a statement.

 The 31 regular LGBT characters on scripted shows on the five main networks this season mark the highest percentage (4.4 percent) in the organization's eight years of counting.